Module Lwt

 The key is distinct from any other key created by the current process.

-is immediately associated with the
+The value None of type 'a option is immediately associated with the

 key.

-See Lwt.with_value
+See Lwt.with_value.

 Retrieves the value currently associated with the given implicit callback argument key.